esteinig/nanoq/README.md

 ## Purpose

 `Nanoq` implements fast sequence read filtering and produces simple summary reports.
-Quality scores are computed for basecalls from nanopore sequencing data, as outlined in the [technical documentation](https://community.nanoporetech.com/technical_documents/data-analysis/) or this [blog post](https://gigabaseorgigabyte.wordpress.com/2017/06/26/averaging-basecall-quality-scores-the-right-way/).
+Quality scores are computed for basecalls from nanopore sequencing data, as outlined in the [technical documentation](https://community.nanoporetech.com/technical_documents/data-analysis/) and this [blog post](https://gigabaseorgigabyte.wordpress.com/2017/06/26/averaging-basecall-quality-scores-the-right-way/).

+## Performance

+`Nanoq` is about as fast as `seqtk-fqchk` for summary statistics of small uncompressed datasets (+ computes nanopore quality scores) and slightly faster on large uncompressed datasets (~1.5x).
+In `fast` mode (no quality scores), `nanoq` is faster than `rust-bio-tools` for summary statistics (~2-3x) and faster than commonly used read filtering methods (up to ~450x).
+Memory consumption is consistent and tends to be lower than alternative tools (~2-5x).

 ## Install